moments matter

 WHAT TO BRING

-Each new skilled care patient or resident receives a Welcome Kit that contains personal essentials including a toothbrush, toothpaste, mouthwash, deodorant, and a basin.
-Of course, you can also bring your own preferred toiletries.
+Each new skilled care patient or resident receives a Welcome Kit that contains personal essentials including a toothbrush, toothpaste, mouthwash, deodorant and a basin.
+You're also welcome to bring your own preferred toiletries.
 Non-skid socks and denture cases and tablets are also provided, if needed.

 You will definitely need to bring: